Elly Schlein: 2022 general election and Democratic Party leadership run

 In the general election held on 26 September 2022, Schlein was elected to the country's Chamber of Deputies.
 A few weeks later, following Letta's resignation as leader of the PD, Schlein announced her run for the 2023 PD leadership election.
 In an upset, for the first time in the party's leadership elections, Schlein overcame the second place of the closed primary, by winning the open primary on 26 February 2023, when she was successfully elected ahead of Stefano Bonaccini.

-In doing so, she became the PD's first female, as well as the youngest person, to be elected leader of the PD since the formation of the party in 2007.
+In doing so, Schlein became the PD's first female, as well as the youngest person, to be elected leader of the PD since the formation of the party in 2007.
 She is also the first publicly-declared LGBTQ secretary of the Italian centre-left leading party.
 During her rise in the party, she has been compared to American congresswoman Alexandria Ocasio-Cortez.
 She succeeded Letta on 12 March 2023.
 On 18 April 2023, Schlein expressed her personal opinion in favour of surrogacy.

 2024 European Parliament Elections

-In the June 2024 European elections the PD received 24.1% of the votes, second to FdI.
+In the 2024 European Parliament election in Italy, the PD received 24.1% of the votes, second to FdI.

+Foreign policy

+Israel

+Schlein, who is of Jewish descent, has taken a critical position against the state of Israel, supporting the pro-Palestinian movement, as well as the two-state solution.
+During the 12-Day War, she strongly condemned Israel's attacks on Iran.
+In September 2025, Schlein gave her support to the Global Sumud Flotilla, along with other left-wing Italian leaders such as Angelo Bonelli and Nicola Fratoianni, and urged the Italian government to impose sanctions against Israel.
+Furthermore, dissatisfied with the Italian government's positions on the Israeli–Palestinian conflict, Schlein urged Italian municipalities to apply sanctions and carry out boycotts against Israel and members of the Israeli government.
+Schlein has repeatedly called the Israeli government led by Netanyahu criminal, and continued to pressure the Italian government to recognize the state of Palestine as soon as possible.

+Iran

+In January 2025, Schlein expressed support for Narges Mohammadi, the 2023 Nobel Peace Prize laureate, in a remote meeting.
+Schlein also pledged her support for the Iranian people's struggle against the Islamic regime.
+Schlein condemned Israel for attacking Iran.
+During the 2025–2026 Iranian protests, Schlein expressed support for the Iranian protesters fighting for the abolition of Iranian theocracy.

+Venezuela

+Schlein condemned the use of military force in Venezuela by the United States during the 2026 United States intervention in Venezuela; in particular, she expressed strong condemnation for the violation of international law.
+Previously, Schlein had expressed her support for the Italians detained without cause in Venezuelan prisons.

+Ukraine

+Schlein supports Ukraine in the Russo-Ukrainian war, including through the contribution of weapons and financial aid sent by Europe.

+European Union

+Schlein supports the federalization of the European Union and opposes the right of veto held by member states.